epizzella/Echo-OS/README.md

     });
 ```

+## API

 The entire API is accessabile through a single file:  os.zig.
 You can use os.zig via @import: ```const Os = @import("EchoOS");```

 ### Basic Example

 The following is a basic example of creating a task and starting multitasking.
-One task is created and multitasking is started.
+A single task is created and multitasking is started.

 ```
 const Os = @import("EchoOS");   //Import Echo OS const Task = Os.Task

 //task 1 subroutine
 fn task1() !void {
   while(true) {}
 }